SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 8. Expand the **Forecast** section.

-    *If the **Forecast** section is not available, it’s probably because the visual hasn’t been correctly configured.
-Forecasting is only available when two conditions are met: the axis has a single field of type date, and there’s only one value field.*
+    >**Note**: If the **Forecast** section is not available, it’s probably because the visual hasn’t been correctly configured.
+Forecasting is only available when two conditions are met: the axis has a single field of type date, and there’s only one value field.

 9. Turn the **Forecast** option to **On**/ Click **Add**